Glass Recycling: Can Glass Be Recycled In Australia For Businesses? 🍾

 When will it get better?

 The Australian broken glass recycling sector continues to go through some tough times, but we forecast more usage on glass packaging in the future.
 The Federal and State governments will need to invest significantly in glass recycling systems and processes.

-For companies seeking broken glass recycling Sydney, Brisbane, Melbourne etc. keep your practises of waste and recycling separation going as full commingled recycling will come back on stream shortly.
+For companies seeking broken glass recycling in Sydney, Brisbane, Melbourne etc. keep your practises of waste and recycling separation going as full-comingled recycling will come back on stream shortly.

 More on recycling glass

 If you watched the last series of War On Waste on ABC TV, you will have seen lots of things that would shock you about Australian recycling.
-The issues in the glass recycle sector were one of those issues, with huge piles of glass being stock piled by waste companies.
-This is due to there currently being no viable usage for the glass recycle collected.
+The glass recycling sector faced issues, including massive stockpiles of glass by waste companies.
+This is due to there currently being no viable usage for the glass recycling collected.
 This, of course, covers glass bottles as per those collected in yellow commingled recycling bins and industrial glass also.